 What are Trump’s final rally speeches like?
 Lower energy, less focused and running late

-There are many recurring characters at former president Donald Trump’s rallies, and the shoutout he gave a traveling group of female superfans at a Greensboro, North Carolina last week was no different.
+There are many recurring characters at former president Donald Trump’s rallies, and the shoutout he gave a traveling group of female superfans at a Greensboro, N.C., rally last week was no different.

 Until he messed up their nickname.

-In Prescott Valley, Arizona, an attempt to recognize a group of Assyrian supporters went seriously awry, when he welcomed what sounded like “Azur-Asians.”
+In Prescott Valley, Ariz., an attempt to recognize a group of Assyrian supporters went seriously awry when he welcomed what sounded like “Azur-Asians.”

 These gaffes aren’t isolated events, but are more emblematic of the final weeks of this election on the trail with Trump, who at 78 years old would be the oldest person ever elected president if he wins next week.